 Away from the office, Joanne is the Southland Young Enterprise Scheme (Y.E.S.)
-Co-ordinator and a Board of Trustee.
+Co-ordinator.
 In March 2011, she was appointed to the New Zealand Institute of Management Inc. national board.

 Rachelle work’s closely with Joanne delivering our Employers' and NZIM training programmes.

 Rachelle’s is a born and bred Southlander brought up on a farm just outside Invercargill.
 Rachelle’s passion for traveling persuaded her to live aboard in London before she settled back into Invercargill with her husband and is raising her family.